Cambridgeshire (European Parliament constituency)

 Cambridgeshire was a constituency of the European Parliament located in the United Kingdom, electing one Member of the European Parliament by the first-past-the-post electoral system.
 It was first created in 1979 for the first elections to the European Parliament, but was abolished in 1984 election.

-It was re-created in 1994 and abolished in 1999 on the adoption of proportional representation for European elections in the United Kingdom.
+It was re-created in 1994 and abolished in 1999 on the adoption of proportional representation for European elections in Great Britain.
 It was succeeded by the East of England region.

 Boundaries

 1979—1984

 On its creation in 1979, it consisted of the parliamentary constituencies of Cambridge, Cambridgeshire, Huntingdonshire, Isle of Ely, Peterborough, and Wellingborough.

 When it was abolished in 1984, the subsequent seats were based on the parliamentary constituencies created by the 1983 boundary changes.
 The area covered by the new parliamentary constituencies of Cambridge, Huntingdon, North East Cambridgeshire, Peterborough and South West Cambridgeshire became part of the Cambridge and Bedfordshire North constituency, while Wellingborough was transferred to Northamptonshire and South East Cambridgeshire was transferred to Suffolk.